pagkly/Zed/Investopedia4/How to Tell If Your Corporate Culture Is Healthy.md

 Just as national cultures can influence and shape a corporate culture, so can a company’s management strategy.
 In top companies of the 21st century, such as Google, Apple Inc. (AAPL) and Netflix Inc. (NFLX), less traditional management strategies such as fostering creativity, collective problem solving, and greater employee freedom have been the norm and thought to contribute to their business success.

 Progressive policies such as comprehensive employee benefits and alternatives to hierarchical leadership—even doing away with closed offices and cubicles—are a trend that reflects a more tech-conscious, modern generation.
-This trend marks a change from aggressive, individualistic, and high-risk corporate cultures such as that of former energy company [Enron](https://www.investopedia.com/updates/enron-scandal-summary/).
+This trend marks a change from aggressive, individualistic, and high-[[Risk|risk]] corporate cultures such as that of former energy company [Enron](https://www.investopedia.com/updates/[[Enron|enron]]-scandal-summary/).

 High-profile examples of alternative management strategies that significantly affect corporate culture include [[holacracy]](https://www.holacracy.org/), which has been put to use at shoe company [[Zappos]](https://www.zapposinsights.com/about) (AMZN), and agile management techniques applied at music streaming company Spotify.